Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 Let us understand the advantages and disadvantages of the plug valve and the main purpose of the plug valve:

-- The valve body of the plug valve adopts an integrated top installation design, simple structure, convenient in-site maintenance, tight shutoff with zero leakage.
+- The valve body of the plug valve adopts an integrated top installation design, simple structure, convenient in-site maintenance, and tight shutoff with zero leakage.

 - Used in chemical medium(corrosive medium).
 In a chemical environment, the valve body is often corroded by the medium.
 The plug valve has strong impermeability and it can be inner lining to anti-corrosive very well.